jhonbergmann/recipes-playlist/README.md

 [check in package.json](/package.json)

-## </> Installation
+## 🔩 Installation

+To install and run the project locally, follow these steps:

-1. Install **Yarn** on your computer
+1. Install [**Yarn**](https://yarnpkg.com/) on your computer
-1. Clone this repository `git clone https://github.com/jhonbergmann/recipes-playlist.git`
+1. Clone the repository `git clone https://github.com/jhonbergmann/recipes-playlist.git`

-### ⚙️ Usage
+1. Navigate to the project directory: `cd recipes-playlist`

-1. Access the directory and give the command `yarn install`
+1. Install the dependencies: `yarn install`

+## ⚙️ Usage

-1. Access the folder and give the command `yarn server` and `yarn dev`
+1. Start the development server: `yarn server` and `yarn dev`
-1. Now access the following url in your browser `http://localhost:5173/`
+1. Now access the following url in your browser: `http://localhost:5173/`

 ## 📝 License